New England Journal of Medicine August 27, 2018

 Endpoint

-Composite of death, surgery for mitral-valve dysfunction, or 3+/4+ mitral regurgitation
+Composite of freedom from death, from surgery for mitral-valve dysfunction, and from grade 3+ or 4+ mitral regurgitation at 12 months

 2018